meduryllc/reach-blog-tutorial/tut-2/README.md

 Alice is posting 'This is my first post on this microblog' Bob saw that Alice with address 0xAE49863cef5A2CC3163a25218262e66a1e2a5ED1 has posted 'This is my first post on this microblog' to the stream 'Microblog on Algorand'
 ```

-In the next step, we will use a while loop to keep posting to the same stream.
+In the next step, we will use a while loop to enable posting to the same stream.